Cheng Xiaoqing: Early life

-Cheng Xiaoqing was born in a poverty-stricken family in Shanghai, China on August 2, 1893.
+Cheng Xiaoqing was born in a poverty-stricken family in Shanghai, China, on August 2, 1893.
 Cheng was the eldest son and had two siblings, a younger brother and sister.
-Cheng’s father initially worked in a textile store which closed later, forcing him to sell newspapers in order to feed his family.
-He died in 1903 under great pressure when Cheng was only ten years old.
-Cheng' s mother was a seamstress and also worked hard to ensure her son is able to go to school.
+Cheng's father initially worked in a textile store, which later closed.
+This forced him to sell newspapers to feed his family.
+He died in 1903 under great pressure when Cheng was ten years old.
+Cheng's mother was a seamstress and also worked hard to ensure her son was able to go to school.
 However, severe economic conditions forced Cheng to quit school when he was 15 to help his mother raising his younger sister.

 Cheng moved to Suzhou with his family and his new bride in 1915 as he accepted a teaching position to teach Wu (the Shanghainese dialect).
 There, Cheng became acquainted with another foreign language teacher, who taught Cheng English.

 Early career

 At the age of sixteen, Cheng became an apprentice in a watchmaker shop called Hope Brothers and Company in Shanghai, where he borrowed influential books and being taught horror and romance fictions in writing from a colleague.
 Aside from long working hours, Cheng spent a lot of time reading Chinese classics, writing short stories and buying old books during his time in the watchmaker shop, which has crucially influenced his later literary career according to a biographer he was closed to.
 Cheng took night classes to learn English, which allowed him to read foreign novels by writers like Henri René Albert Guy de Maupassant and Alexandre Dumas fils.
 Later, he came across Arthur Conan Doyle's The Adventures of Sherlock Holmes in the Shi Wu Bao Newspaper, which inspired him to write detective stories of his own.

 Cheng Xiaoqing published his first detective story titled "The Shadow in the Lamplight" in The Merry Magazine in 1914.
 He later entered this piece in a Shanghai newspaper contest and won.

+Some of the stories have since been collected into English under the title "Sherlock in Shanghai".